FlawlessNa/Legends/README.md

 - [ ] Implement complex actions that can either perform checks between transitions in the main process, or they can use primitives instead.
   - Ex: Opening inventory, toggling tabs, and checking items
   - Ex: Going to store, opening store, selling stuff, etc.
-- [ ] Implement all simple actions that can come up as wrappers around botting.controller

 ### Other
 - [ ] Kill switches that either: